mtpullin/proreadme/utils/readme.md

   undefined

   ## Usage
-  used to quickly create new readme files for projects with some predetermined sections and a table of contents.
+  creates new readme files for projects with predetermined sections based on a question prompt.

   ## Questions
-  mtpullin@gamil.com

   "If you have any questions please email at"
-    mtpullin@gamil.com
+    mtpullin@gmail.com

   "Visit my github profile for more of my work."
     <a href="https://github.com/mtpullin">Github Page</a>